manvel-khnkoyan/jpv/README.md

 ## Modes

 There are two ```standard``` and ```strict``` modes.

-When is used standard mode then validation object can include other keys too, but in strict mode validation object and pattern  must have the same "key-value" hierarchy.
+In standard mode "pattern" object can miss properties, but in strict mode validation object and pattern must have the same "key-value" hierarchy.

 ```javascript